axiomgaming/lostark_theory/relic_sets.md

 is active, you gain Total Lunar Eclipse.
 - Full Moon: Crit Damage +50% for 15s
 - Total Lunar Eclipse: Crit Rate +25% and Crit Damage +50% for 15s
+-
+## Preordained Diligence

+Hits grant a 3% crit rats buff stacking up to 5 times.
+At 5 stacks replaced with a 25% crit rate buff for 15s, and if a Preordained
+Diligence wearer is within 3m gain an additional 50% crit damage buff.

+**2 Piece Set Bonus**

+- Gain Solar Power for 6s every 2s when you hit a foe.
+- Solar Power: Crit Rate +3% (Max 5 stacks.
+Cannot be used in conjunction with Lunar Power.)

+**4 Piece Set Bonus**

+- At 5 stacks of Solar Power, change to Midday.
+- If a party member with an effect that is activated by 5 sets of Oath is within 3 meters when Midday is active, you gain Total Lunar Eclipse.
+- Full Moon: Crit Rate +25% for 15s
+- Total Solar Eclipse: Crit Rate +25% and Crit Damage +50% for 15s